 The first of two such studies, the Penguin was made only in 1966 and 1967.
 He is 5.5” high and was an open edition selling for $35.

 Blue Headed Vireo with Lilac is another limited-edition pair by Lynn Klockner Brown.
 They are each 12” high.
 The set was issue in 1967 with a declared edition of 500 but this was reduced to 275 before the studio closed the edition in 1975.
 The retail price went from $1200 to $2100 during that period.

-Although the standard retail edition (pictured in color in the 1979 Cybis catalog) has white lilacs, this example has pink!
-The piece is not marked as an artist’s proof, so perhaps there was a colorway change at some point — or it may be that this was a custom flower color on request.
-Notice the variation in the color of the vireo’s plumage between the pink-lilac and white-lilac detail photos; the pink version’s bird appears to be more of a brownish-grey and also have more yellow tints.
+Although the standard retail edition has white lilacs, this #87 pair has pink!
+They are not marked as artist proofs, so it’s likely that this was a custom flower color on request.
+Notice the variation in the color of the birds’ plumage between the two colorways; the pink version appears to have noticeably more yellow and less grey.
+I have not seen any other examples with pink lilacs.

 The brilliant male Wood Duck was also a limited edition and is 10” high.
 An edition of 500 from 1968-1972, it was $325 throughout.
 Cybis artist Rose Barclay painted most of these; the design required 17 different colors, each needing its own separate firing.